 Class II/unclassified areas are all other areas that are not classified as Class I. Figure 1-2 provides a general map of the proposed Project location, showing public roads, and general boundaries of towns and other nearby municipalities.
+Note that all existing and new railroad tracks leading to the proposed Project are for the exclusive use of CMC and not part of a network associate with the public or other organizations.
 Additionally, Figure 1-2 depicts the proposed property line with respect to the surrounding topography and predominant geographic features (such as highways, streams, railroads, etc.).
 The area immediately surrounding the proposed Project and within the general ambient air quality airshed in which nearfield modeling is conducted (within 50 km) are designated as Class II areas.
+Appendix A contains a geographic information system (GIS) Shapefile of the layout contained in Figure 1-2.